yizhe-ang/AdaMatch-PyTorch/README.md

 Comparison of this implementation's results to Table 127 in the paper (**this implementation** / original paper):

-Unable to match the results as of yet.
-If you spot any mistakes in my implementation, **feel free to submit a PR :)**

 |              | mnist           | mnistm          | svhn            | syndigit        | usps            |     | Avg             |
 | ------------ | --------------- | --------------- | --------------- | --------------- | --------------- | --- | --------------- |